An intellectual says a simple thing in a hard way. An artist says a hard thing in a simple way.

 - Art and Soul: Translation, Transformation and Transcendence

-All essays from Art and Simple Reality will be posted on this blog in 2019.
+All essays from Art and Simple Reality are posted on this blog.

-References and notes for the essays are available in the printed version of Art and Simple Reality by Roy Charles Henry, available in print in late 2019.
+References and notes for the essays are available in the printed version of Art and Simple Reality by Roy Charles Henry, available in print in late 2019 or early 2020.